WirePact/wirepact-poc/README.md

   (or "https://kubernetes.docker.internal", "https://kubernetes.local depeding on your configuration) when everything is done.

+To login into the case study application, you may use _any_ account on [ZITADEL](https://zitadel.ch).
+If you don't have one, you may create one.
+It does not matter, if the account is within an organization or a global account.

 ## Install and Run the Case Study

 To install the case study, you'll need a Kubernetes cluster.